dhis2/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

 <tr class="odd">
 <td><p>enrollment_status</p></td>
 <td><p>Can be used to include or exclude enrollments in certain statuses.</p>
-<p>When calculating the hemoglobin improvement/deterioration throughout a pregnancy, it might make sense to only consider completed enrollments.
+<p>When calculating the haemoglobin improvement/deterioration throughout a pregnancy, it might make sense to only consider completed enrollments.
 If non-completed enrollments is not filtered out, these will represent half-finished ANC followups, where the final improvement/deterioration is not yet established.</p></td>
 </tr>
 <tr class="even">
 <td><p>current_date</p></td>